aporeto-inc/gaia/doc/documentation.md

 #### `ruleID (integer)`

-ruleID is the index of the iptables entry that was hit.
+ruleID is the priority index of the iptables entry that was hit.

 | Characteristics | Value  |
 | -               | -:     |